DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ## New Mechanics

-* [Camera's side](https://www.nexusmods.com/skyrimspecialedition/mods/41252) - Change camera's side by using your `Mouse 5` key.
-If you don't mouse with many buttons, feel free to change bindings in _Smoothcam_'s mod configuration menu in _Thirdperson_ tab.
-* [Headtracking](https://www.nexusmods.com/skyrimspecialedition/mods/19189) - Press your `V` key to disable or enable headtracking at any time.
 * [Dodging](https://www.nexusmods.com/skyrimspecialedition/mods/56956) - `Mouse 4` button is chosen by default for dodging.

 If you want to change the button for dodging, do the following: